-An amphitheater of steep rock walls and talus slope protect spectacular glacier-fed Pinnacle Lake.
+An amphitheatre of steep rock walls and talus slope protects spectacular glacier-fed Pinnacle Lake.

 The hike to reach Pinnacle Lake is almost as exciting as the destination, featuring old growth trees, calming valley views, eddying creek pools and an impressive waterfall.